TITLE 77: PUBLIC HEALTH

-1) All drinking fountain nozzles, including those which may at times extend through a water surface, with an orifice not greater than 7/16 or 0.440 of an inch diameter or 0.150 square inches area, shall be placed so that the lower edge of the nozzle orifice is at an elevation at least ¾ of an inch above the flood level rim of the receptacle.
+1) All drinking fountain nozzles, including those which may at times extend through a water surface, with an orifice not greater than 7/16 or 0.440 inch diameter or 0.150 square inches area, shall be placed so that the lower edge of the nozzle orifice is at an elevation at least ¾ inch above the flood level rim of the receptacle.

-3) The nozzle shall be set at an angle from vertical such as to prevent the return of water in the jet to the orifice.
+3) The nozzle shall be set at an angle from vertical to prevent the return of water in the jet to the orifice.

 c) Material.
 The fountain shall be constructed of impervious materials such as vitreous china, porcelain, enameled cast iron, stainless steel, or other metals or stoneware.
 (See Section 890.610.)

 d) Flow Regulator.
 The water supply for the drinking fountain shall be provided with an adjustable valve fitted with a loose key stop or an automatic valve regulating the rate of flow of water through the fountain so that the valve manipulated by the user of the fountain will merely turn the water on or off.